mastodon/mastodon/config/templates/terms-of-service.md

 ## Choice of Law

-Any and all claims related to or arising out of your use of, or access to the Instance shall be governed by internal substantive laws of New York in all respects, without regard for the jurisdiction or forum in which you are domiciled, reside, or located at the time of such access or use.
+Any and all claims related to or arising out of your use of, or access to the Instance shall be governed by internal substantive laws of %{choice_of_law} in all respects, without regard for the jurisdiction or forum in which you are domiciled, reside, or located at the time of such access or use.